Choosing a Location for Your Portrait Session

 - Choose a location that will give you a wider variety of backgrounds.

 I personally like to use locations I’ve used before because I know the go-to sweet spots and am familiar with the lighting.
-But I’m always open to new locations as long as I know ahead of time and can scout them out.
+I’m always open to new locations as long as I know ahead of time and can scout them out.
+An extra travel fee for locations

 Below is a list of locations I frequently use:

 Amtrack/Sounder Station (3201 Smith Avenue, Everett, WA 98201): This location has an urban industrial look with a few gardens for green spaces.
-This is the location I use on rainy days.
+It is also a good location to use on rainy days.
 Restrooms are available for outfit changes inside the station.

-Bothell Landing : This location has a lovely bridge, old buildings and beautiful walking paths.
+Bothell Landing : This park is located along the Sammamish River and has a lovely bridge, boardwalk, old buildings and beautiful walking paths.
 Restrooms available for outfit changes.

 Brightwater Treatment Plant (http://www.kingcounty.gov/services/environment/brightwater-center.aspx): I usually only use this location on overcast and/or rainy days because of the lighting.
 It has a wonderful covered area with different textures plus a few bridges.

-Flower World (http://www.flowerworldusa.com): Has a wonderful water wheel, large pond and nooks and crannies to take pictures.
+Flower World (http://www.flowerworldusa.com): This location has a beautiful water wheel, a large pond and several little nooks and crannies to pose in and around.
 Public restrooms available for outfit changes.

-Heritage Park (https://www.alderwood.org/heritage-park/): This park has several different backgrounds (brick, wood, stairs, willow trees, benches and an old Trolley).
+Heritage Park (https://www.alderwood.org/heritage-park/): This park has several different backgrounds of brick, wood, stairs, willow trees, benches and an old Trolley.
 Restrooms available for outfit changes.

 Historic Downtown Snohomish: A great location with tons of different backgrounds (different colored bricks, old wood buildings and both of the Snohomish and Pilchuck rivers).